yezi-qwq/openairinterface5g/doc/nr-ue-design.md

 The UE exits when at any point in operation it gets out of synchronization.
 When the command line option `--non-stop` is used, the UE goes to 'Initial Synchronization' mode when it loses synchronization with gNB.
 However, this feature is not fully implemented and it is a work in progress at the time of writing this documentation.
 This will be the default behavior (not a command line option) when the feature is fully implemented.

 UE uses actors which are threads dedicated to particular activity.
 Sync Actor handles initial sync.
 DL Actors handle DLSCH PHY procedures.
-UL procedures are processed directly on the threadpool
+UL procedures are are run on the UL Actor

 ![design](nr-ue-threads.svg)